trvsdnn/frank/README.md

 Configuration
 -------------

-In `settings.yml`, you can change your folder names, and server port & host name.
+In `setup.rb`, you can change your folder names, and server port & host name.
 Check the comments there if you need help.

-(NOTE: In order to reduce confusion, Frank no longer checks for a `~/.frank` folder to copy when you run the `frank` command.
-Instead, the preferred method is just to create a base Frank project wherever you please, and just `cp -r` to the location of your new project, since this is all the `frank` command did anyway)
+As of version 0.4, Frank no longer uses settings.yml.
+However you can use `rake project:update` in order convert your old settings.yml to the new setup.rb format.

 Installation
 ------------